Luis Aparicio: Boston Red Sox (1971–1973)

-Career statistics
+Major league statistics

 Aparicio played for 18 major league seasons in 2,599 games, accumulating 2,677 hits in 10,230 at bats for a .262 career batting average along with 394 doubles, 83 home runs, 791 runs batted in, 1,335 runs and 506 stolen bases.
 He ended his career with a .972 fielding percentage.
 Aparicio led AL shortstops eight times in fielding percentage, seven times in assists, and four times in range factor and putouts.
 He led the league in stolen bases in nine consecutive seasons (1956–1964) and won the Gold Glove Award nine times (1958–1962, 1964, 1966, 1970).
 Aparicio was also a ten-time All-Star (1958–1964, 1970–1972); he was named to 13 out of 14 All-Star Games (two All-Star Games were held from 1959 through 1962), was the starting shortstop in six All-Star games and played in 10 games (he didn't play in the second All-Star game in 1960 and was injured and replaced in the 1964 and 1972 games and didn't play).

 At the time of his retirement, Aparicio was the all-time leader for games played, assists and double plays by a shortstop and the all-time leader for putouts and total chances by an American League shortstop.
 His nine Gold Glove Awards set an AL record for shortstops that was tied by Omar Vizquel in 2001.
 He tied the record of most seasons leading the league in fielding average by shortstops with 8, previously set by Everett Scott and Lou Boudreau.

 His 2,583 games played at shortstop stood as the major league record from his retirement in 1973 until May 2008, when it was surpassed by Omar Vizquel.
 His 2,677 hits was also the major league record for players from Venezuela, until it was surpassed by Vizquel in 2009.
 His 2,673 hits as a shortstop were a record until Derek Jeter broke it on August 17, 2009.
 He had 13 consecutive seasons with enough plate appearances to qualify for the batting title and an on-base percentage less than .325, a major league record (his career OBP was slightly better than the shortstop average during his era; .311 vs .309).
 A more impressive streak was his 16 straight seasons with more than 500 plate appearances, tied for fifth best in major league history.
 Aparicio never played any defensive position other than shortstop.